-Self-defense Awareness and Familiarization Exchange (SAFE) A free 2-hour self-defense awareness and familiarization program for women is offered each semester.
-A certified instructor leads the program.
+Self Awareness and Familiarization Exchange (SAFE)

+University Police provide SAFE, a self-defense awareness and familiarization exchange for students and employees.
+Certified SAFE instructors lead this program.
 It is not a physical defense program, but rather a method of distributing crime prevention information for individual study.
+The program is two hours long.